kleis-technology/terraform-training/tutorials/TP4/README.md

 ```

 ### Adding a lock
-Now, we must make sure that concurrent accesses on the State are made safely.
+Now, you will make sure that concurrent accesses on the State are made safely.

 At this end, Terraform can use an *AWS Dynamo DB* to lock the access to the remote State file (see [S3 backend configuration](https://www.terraform.io/docs/language/settings/backends/s3.html)).